-Montana State Quarters were released on January 29, 2007 as the forty-first coin in the State Quarter series.
+Montana State Quarters (Buy on eBay) were released on January 29, 2007 as the forty-first coin in the State Quarter series.
 This was the first release for the 2007 State Quarters.
 Montana’s original Statehood date was November 8, 1889.

 The reverse of the Montana Quarter features a bison skull.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Big Sky Country.”
 The coin’s reverse was designed and engraved by Don Everhart.